Stephanie Bertumen is a Twin Cities-based actor/singer/dancer. Born in Los Angeles and raised in the Salt Lake City

 moved to Minneapolis to pursue her undergraduate studies at the University of Minnesota.

-In the BA Theatre Arts Program, she focused on performance in physical theater and collaboratively-devised work.
+In the University’s BA Theatre Arts Program, she focused on physical theater and collaboratively-devised work.
 During her sophomore year of college, she re-auditioned for and was accepted into the University of Minnesota/Guthrie Theater BFA Actor Training Program.
-A semester in London (during her third year of the program included a semester in London where Globe Education courses, performing on the Globe stage, and classes at the London International School of Performing Arts.
+A semester in London (during her third year of the Program) included: performing on Shakespeare’s Globe stage and taking classes at The Globe and the London International School of Performing Arts.
 The training she received in England sowed important new seeds of technique and artistry that she would go on to cultivate across the pond.
 Stephanie graduated summa cum laude with distinction with her Bachelor of Fine Arts degree in Acting in 2014.

-Today Stephanie considers herself fortunate to spend most of her time in one of the most vibrant theater scenes in the U.S., found in the Twin Cities.
+Today Ms. Bertumen considers herself fortunate to spend most of her time in one of the most vibrant theater scenes in the U.S., found in the Twin Cities.
 She has enjoyed working with such theaters as Mu Performing Arts, Children’s Theatre Company, Ordway Center for the Performing Arts, and Ten Thousand Things Theater Company, among others.

 Her experience ranges from musicals to texts of classical stature, on-camera to voice-over work, as well as choreographing, assisting as dance captain, and participating in the development of new theatrical works.
 As the guest choreographer for Chaska High School’s production of “The Great Gatsby” Stephanie had the privilege of employing her love for both dance and teaching, ever inspired by artists in training.
 She was the choreographer for Old Log Theatre’s production of “The True Story of the Three Little Pigs.”